 DJ Bean joins the program to dismiss the recent rumors that the Bruins are in discussions to trade Brad Marchand to the Sharks for Patrick Marleau

-The top stories brought to you by Kirk Minihane.
+The stories of the day brought to you by Kirk Minihane

 Dino, Meter and Kirk discuss the light punishment given to Ray Rice by the NFL.

 Kevin Millar joins Merloni, Fauria, and Benz to talk about David Ortiz, the struggles of Dustin Pedroia, and the Jon Lester contract.

 Patriots Wide Receiver Julian Edelman joins Merloni, Fauria, and Benz after Patriots training camp.

 Given the recent Ray Rice suspension, many people are comparing it to Josh Gordon getting suspended for repeated drug abuse.
 Tim Benz doesn't think this is a fair comparison.
 He explains why.